jmatak/CuckooFilter/README.md

 # (Dynamic) Cuckoo Filter
 Implementation of dynamic Cuckoo filter.
+This project is developed within the course Bioinformatics at Faculty of Electrical Engineering and Computing, University of Zagreb.
+Link to course pages: https://www.fer.unizg.hr/predmet/bio.

 Follow the next example for compiling and running the code of Cuckoo filter implementation.
 ```